-In addition to substance abuse treatment, Chrysalis House provides mental health treatment, case management, domestic violence counseling, computer training, GED tutoring, vocational training and job placement assistance, access to medical care, housing assistance, and children’s services.
+In addition to substance use disorder treatment, Chrysalis House provides mental health treatment, case management, domestic violence counseling, computer training, GED tutoring, vocational training and job placement assistance, access to medical care, housing assistance, and children’s services.
 Chrysalis House believes in collaboration and maintains over seventy contracts or agreements with community partners.

 Chrysalis House specializes in treating pregnant and parenting women.
 We allow mothers to keep their newborns and toddlers on-site with them while in residential treatment.
 Admission of pregnant women is prioritized to ameliorate the effects of alcohol or drugs on the unborn child.
 Almost 50% of women entering Chrysalis House are pregnant and deliver babies while in the program.